 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something.
 Please check out my full disclosure policy here.

-I found that simplifying life is one of the ways to make sure we have enough energy to focus on the beautiful and breathtaking.
+Simplifying is the best way to make sure you have enough energy to focus on the most important parts of life.

 We are going for simple here!